What Are User Personas In UX & Why Are They So Important In App Development?

 Self-identification options help create a bond with the user as they will understand you get them and be more open to engaging in conversation with you.
 Self-selection tools build an emotional attachment with your buyers by providing customised solutions for them which encourages more engagement and increases conversion.

 The biggest way to increase your conversion rates via your website is by utilising video.
 We previously touched on this, people buy from people, and what better way to identify with your buyer and communicate your solutions than with video?
 Even implementing simple videos explaining why someone should complete a form on a landing page results in an average of 80% increase in conversion rates.

 People want answers when they have questions, and now in the world of instant messaging, they want them in real-time.
 While forms still have their place on web pages it is time to integrate chat functionality into your website strategy.
 Leveraging the power of chatbots is also a great way to deliver more value to your visitors whilst sparking essential conversations with them to further conversion opportunities.

-Technology doesn’t stop evolving and that includes how websites are kept secure.
-Regular backups should be taken as well as the testing of their redundancy to ensure your most important asset is easy and fast to redeploy should the worst happen and your website goes down hard.
+Technology doesn’t stop evolving, and that includes how websites are kept secure.
+Regular backups should be taken, and the testing of their redundancy to ensure your most important asset is easy and fast to redeploy should the worst happen and your website goes down hard.